Zesky665/DEZC_2023_Capstone/README.md

-# Collecting data on the cost of spot instances across the three major Cloud Providers (AWS, Azure, GCP)
+# Collecting data on the cost of spot instances across the major Cloud Providers (AWS, Azure)

 ## Objectives